scharlau/Rails_Guessing_Game/README.md

 ## What to do next ##
 1. Fix the game so that it correctly tells you if you won.
 2. Make the forms only show, and allow to edit, only what they need to play the game.
 3. Fix anything else, which you think could be done better.
+If you need suggestions, then use https://github.com/whitesmith/rubycritic to help get you started.